tsolomko/SWCompression/README.md

 #### Handling Errors
 If you look at list of available error types and their cases, you may be frightened by their number.
-However, most of these cases (such as `XZError.WrongMagic`) exist for diagnostic purposes.
+However, most of these cases (such as `XZError.wrongMagic`) exist for diagnostic purposes.

 Thus, you only need to handle the most common type of error for your archive/algorithm.
 For example: